"'Yes! I am coming soon.' Amen. Come Lord Jesus" Revelation 22:20.

 For several years now, there has been a move to rename the most significant marker of time—the life, death, and resurrection of Jesus Christ.
 BC/AD—that is "Before Christ," would become BCE: "Before Common Era," and AD, which represents "Anno Domini," which is Latin for in the year of our Lord, would become CE: "Common Era," to make the dating system religiously neutral.

 This effort to remove any trace of Jesus Christ from our modern vernacular falls short.
 Because, whether we call it AD or CE, the world's dating system and western culture is still defined and influenced by the life, death, and resurrection of Jesus Christ—the Word who became flesh and dwelt among us.

 Jesus' first Advent pierced the darkness of our lives.
 His birth was for his death; his death was for our birth!
 Jesus makes it possible to live on the after side of our grief.
 He promises to walk through the valley of the shadow of death with us.
 He told us, "Here on earth you will have many trials and sorrows.
 But take heart, because I have overcome the world."
 Jesus promises to never leave us or give up on us.
 He clings to us, so we can cling to him!
 Scripture also reminds us that all things work together for the good of those who love God.
 Even so, in our sorrows, we usually cannot see how good can come from them.
 Nevertheless, slowly, God is revealing this mystery to our family.
 Will we have complete understanding here on earth?
 Maybe!
 You never know what God may choose to reveal.
-And because Jesus love us, we can have hope here and now, and can look forward to an eternity with God in his Kingdom, where he has promised to wipe away every tear from our eyes.
+And because Jesus loves us, we can have hope here and now, and can look forward to an eternity with God in his Kingdom, where he has promised to wipe away every tear from our eyes.